qdm12/gluetun-wiki/setup/advanced/kubernetes.md

 See the [original issue #2521 comment which resolved this](https://github.com/qdm12/gluetun/issues/2521#issuecomment-2453592258)

-## Networking for reverse proxies running on the local network when using Unbound
+## Networking for reverse proxies running on the local network when using Gluetun's DNS

-Some configurations might require interacting with a service that is running behind a reverse proxy on the local network, this can be accomplished without adding a public DNS record by using the `hostAliases` directive and configuring some environmental variables for the gluetun pod.
+If you want Gluetun to be able to access a service running behind a reverse proxy on your local network, you can use the `hostAliases` directive and configure some Gluetun options to do so.

 - Provide a [hostAliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/#adding-additional-entries-with-hostaliases) directive that maps the provided domain(s) to an IP address for the entire pod.
-- Define the appropriate [FIREWALL_OUTBOUND_SUBNETS](../options/firewall.md) environmental variable to unblock the appropriate subnet(s) in the firewall.
+- Define the appropriate [`FIREWALL_OUTBOUND_SUBNETS`](../options/firewall.md) environmental variable to unblock the appropriate subnet(s) in Gluetun.
-- Define the appropriate [UNBLOCK](../options/dns.md) environmental variable to leave the desired domain(s) unblocked with Unbound.
+- Define the appropriate [`DNS_REBINDING_PROTECTION_EXEMPT_HOSTNAMES`](../options/dns.md) to leave the desired domains unblocked.

-It is important to note that wildcard domains are not supported in the `/etc/hosts` file, so a `hostAlias` must be configured for each individual domain.
+Wildcard domains are not supported in `/etc/hosts`, so a `hostAlias` must be configured for each individual domain.

+Note DNS tools such as `nslookup` won't resolve your names defined in `/etc/hosts`, bu the OS and tools using the OS DNS system will, such as `curl` for example.

-An example `Deployment`:
+An example deployment:

 ```yml
 apiVersion: apps/v1